Lingua e traduzione anglo-americana i/m

-Advanced knowledge of English and American culture and language.
+Advanced knowledge of English and American culture and language (European Level C1)".
 General linguistic, rhetorical and analytical background.

 AIMS.
-Concomitantly with Language classes and labs (supervised by a team of mother-tongue instructors), this course is designed to: introduce students to authoritative statements in the fields of linguistics, poetics, and translation; offer an overview of stylistic outlooks applied to the study of language and discourse; use textual, intertextual, contextual and evaluative strategies of literary translation in different bodies of formal genres and writings (poetry, prose, drama).
+Concomitantly with Language classes and labs (supervised by a team of mother-tongue instructors), this course is designed to introduce students to: authoritative statements in the fields of linguistics, poetics, and translation; textual, intertextual, contextual and evaluative strategies of literary translation in different bodies of genres and writings (non-fiction prose, poetry, narrative).

 LEARNING OUTCOMES.
-By the end of this course successful students should: reach an advanced level of language skills and competence; understand a variety of formal approaches to language (verbal communication) and codified texts (verbal art); identify and explicate stylistic methods in language and discourse analysis, interpretation and literary translation; show skills in close reading and original writing, as well as techniques of literary translation in the target language.
+By the end of this course successful students should: reach an advanced level of language skills and competence (European Level C1); understand a variety of formal approaches to language (verbal communication) and codified texts (verbal art); identify and explicate different methods in language and discourse analysis, interpretation and literary translation; show skills in close reading and original writing, as well as techniques of literary translation in the target language.

-Starting with some of the most transformative statements in the fields of linguistics, poetics and translation in the twentieth century (Roman Jakobson and European linguistic circles and schools; Russian formalism through Practical and New criticism; Structuralism and Ordinary language philosophy through Cultural and Gender studies), this course will focus on the development of different stylistic and rhetorical theories and practices applied to the study of language and discourse, as well as to textual, intertextual, contextual and evaluative strategies of literary translation in different bodies of canonical genres and writings in the Anglo-American and transatlantic tradition, from the seventeenth century through post-modern times.
+Starting with some of the most transformative statements in the fields of linguistics, poetics and translation in the twentieth century (Roman Jakobson and European linguistic circles and schools; Russian formalism through Practical and New criticism; Structuralism and Ordinary language philosophy through Cultural and Gender studies), this course will focus on the development of different theories and practices in the study of language and discourse, as well as on textual, intertextual, contextual and evaluative strategies of literary translation in different bodies of canonical genres and writings in the Anglo-American and transatlantic tradition, from the seventeenth century through post-modern times.

-A selection of chapters from the textbooks (Bradford and Culler), as well as a mandatory set of theoretical and linguistic essays (Jakobson), literary texts and related materials, will be indicated and provided by the teacher at the beginning of the course.
+A selection of chapters from the textbooks (Jakobson, Austin, and Culler), as well as an additional set of theoretical and linguistic essays, literary texts and related materials, will be indicated and provided by the teacher at the beginning of the course.